-In order to convert this conditional status to permanent status, a person will need to submit a petition to remove conditions on green card by filling out Form I-751, complete with documents and fees, to a USCIS Service Centre up to 90 days before the date this conditional residence status expires.
+In order to convert this conditional status to permanent status, a person will need to submit a petition to remove conditions on green card by filling out Form I-751, complete with documents and fees, to the appropriate USCIS Service Center up to 90 days before the date this conditional residence status expires.
 But remember if someone sends this petition too soon, that is, earlier than 90 days before the conditional residence expires, then that person will get it right back from USCIS.
 But in case if somebody fails to file the petition by the expiration date, than that card and the conditional residence status will both expire and that person could be deported.
 So it’s important to keep track of the expiration date.

 Documents required to be submitted along with the Form I-751